Richard Dick, Ohio State University, United States

 Title : From lab to field: Bioethical dimensions of plant genomics and biotechnology

-Ioannis Ladas, Antiochian House of Studies, Greece
+Ioannis Ladas, Antiochian House of Studies, United States

 The rapidly advancing field of plant genomics and biotechnology holds the promise of revolutionizing agriculture by offering solutions to food insecurity, enhancing crop resilience, and increasing yield.
 However, the transition of these technologies from lab to field introduces c [....] » Read More